fasten-project/fasten/analyzer/graph-plugin/README.md

 </p>
 <br/>

-The FASTEN Graph Plugin is a tool for inserting [GID Graphs](https://github.com/fasten-project/fasten/wiki/GID-Graph-format) into Graph database ([RocksDB](https://rocksdb.org/)) and retrieveing them from it.
+The FASTEN Graph Plugin is a tool for inserting [GID Graphs](https://github.com/fasten-project/fasten/wiki/GID-Graph-format) into Graph database ([RocksDB](https://rocksdb.org/)) and retrieving them from it.
 The graph plugin can be used as a standalone tool and as a part of FASTEN server.

 ## Arguments
 - `-h` `--help` Show this help message and exit.